Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20210310: The TMC2660 default for driver_SFILT has been changed from 1
+to 0.

 20210227: TMC stepper motor drivers in UART or SPI mode are now queried once per second whenever they are enabled - if the driver can not be contacted or if the driver reports an error, then Klipper will